 The following is from a paper written by Matt Beals.

-The case studies presented are to demonstrate how the T-ADP and the data archive can be used to study convective storms.
+The case studies presented are to demonstrate how the data archive can be used to study convective storms.
 The studies follow the previously outlined techniques and make use of the previously mentioned information concerning the instrumentation and storm structure.
-The studies make use of both the T-ADP and archive data alone and in conjunction with outside data and analysis software.
+The studies make use of the archive data alone and in conjunction with outside data and analysis software.

 Both case studies are of severe multicellular spring thunderstorms.
 The first storm is a strong, hail producing storm in which the aircraft has the opportunity to pass through cells in several stages of life as well as the remains of the storm after it dies out.
 The second storm studied is a weaker, yet still multicellular storm which presents a good opportunity to investigate some electrical properties of severe storms.